joshuahwu/neuroposelib/docs/examples/tutorial.md

 This tutorial implements a Python version of [CAPTURE (Marshall, 2020)](https://www.cell.com/neuron/fulltext/S0896-6273(20)30894-1?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0896627320308941%3Fshowall%3Dtrue), which was based on earlier work [MotionMapper (Berman, 2014)](https://royalsocietypublishing.org/doi/full/10.1098/rsif.2014.0672) for the analysis of behavioral data.

 To follow this notebook, please download the contents of the [demo dataset](https://duke.box.com/v/demo-mouse-poses) into the `/neuroposelib/tutorials/demo_mouse/` directory.
+Download the full `.ipynb` file [here](https://github.com/joshuahwu/neuroposelib/blob/main/tutorials/tutorial.ipynb).

 First, we import the necessary modules.